nanekja/tsai/ERA Session 6/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### **Part B**

-Model for MNIST Dataset with following constraints:
+Model for MNIST Dataset with following constraints:\
-99.4% validation accuracy
+99.4% validation accuracy\
-Less than 20k Parameters
+Less than 20k Parameters\
-Less than 20 Epochs
+Less than 20 Epochs\
-Have used BN, Dropout,
+Have used BN, Dropout\
-(Optional): a Fully connected layer, have used GAP
+(Optional): a Fully connected layer, have used GAP\

 * S6.ipynb - A notebook file containing the model execution and accuracies

-Model Parameters: 16,954
+Model Parameters: 16,954\
-Epochs: 20
+Epochs: 20\
-Validation Accuracy: 99.47%
+Validation Accuracy: 99.47%\
 ![image](https://github.com/nanekja/tsai/assets/12238843/818b9667-6f8b-424e-a706-8a185e41f312)